Kinto/kinto-http.js/README.md

 42
 ```

-#### options
+#### Options

-- `headers`: custom headers object to send along the http request
+- `headers`: custom headers object to send along the HTTP request
 - `retry`: number of retries when request fails (default: 0)

 ### Records list timestamp

-The timestmap of the records list is used for the `since` option in the [generic parameters for sorting, filtering and paginating results](#generic-options-for-list-operations).
+The timestamp of the records list is used for the `since` option in the [generic parameters for sorting, filtering and paginating results](#generic-options-for-list-operations).

 ```js
 const result = await client.bucket("blog")